nrwl/nx/nx-dev/nx-dev/public/documentation/shared/nx-core.md

 }
 ```

-With this you can invoke any script defined in `simple/package.json` via Nx.
+With this you can invoke any script defined in `packages/simple/package.json` via Nx.
 For instance, you can invoke the `test`
 script by running `yarn nx test simple`.
 And if you invoke this command a second time, the results are retrieved from
 cache.

-In this example, we used a generator to create the package, but you could also have created it by hand or have copied it
+In this example, we used a generator to create the package, but you could have also created it by hand or copied it
 from another project.

 The change in `workspace.json` is the only thing required to make Nx aware of the `simple` package.
 As long as you
-include the project into `workspace.json`, Nx will include that project source into its graph computation and source
+include the project in `workspace.json`, Nx will include that project source in its graph computation and source
 code analysis.
 It will, for instance, analyze the project's source code, and it will know when it can reuse the
 computation from the cache and when it has to recompute it from scratch.